OpenNeuroOrg/openneuro/README.md

 This provides HTTP interfaces for creating, updating, and exporting DataLad datasets, used by [OpenNeuro](https://openneuro.org).

-Higher level APIs are provided as part of [OpenNeuro server](https://github.com/OpenNeuroOrg/openneuro/tree/master/server).
+Underlying Git / DataLad APIs do not allow for concurrent operations in many cases, to solve this each repo is assigned to an exclusive-read queue.
+Multiple clients accessing one repo requires a higher level API, such as the one implemented in OpenNeuro.

 # Setup